Medical Screening or Motherhood: Security Applicant Faces Tough Choice After Discovering Pregnancy

 Ghana Security Services, medical screening, pregnancy and career, women in the workplace, security service applicants, personal dilemma, job opportunity challenges, social media reactions, advice for pregnant applicants, career and motherhood

-Ghanaian security service applicant faces dilemma over pregnancy and upcoming medical screening.
+A Ghanaian security service applicant faces a dilemma after discovering she is pregnant ahead of the upcoming medical screening.
 Image credit: iStock, Ghana Armed Forces/Facebook

 Source: UGC

-The lady is among the 105,000 applicants who qualified for the Ghana Security Services’ medical screening.
-As the recruitment timeline draws near, she faces an unexpected situation, as she has just realised that she is pregnant.
+As the recruitment timeline draws near, she faces an unexpected situation, having just realised that she is pregnant.

-In an online comment, she sought guidance from the public, inquiring whether her pregnancy would prevent her from taking part in the medical screening.
+In an online comment, she sought guidance from the public, inquiring whether this would prevent her from taking part in the medical screening.

 Read also